-SUMMARY: The U.S. Nuclear Regulatory Commission (NRC) received and is considering approval of two amendment requests.
-The amendment requests are for Limerick Generating Station, Unit 1, and Browns Ferry Nuclear Plant, Unit 1.
-The NRC proposes to determine that the amendment requests involve no significant hazards consideration.
-In addition, each amendment request contains sensitive unclassified non-safeguards information (SUNSI).
+SUMMARY: The U.S. Nuclear Regulatory Commission (NRC) received and is considering approval of one amendment request.
+The amendment request is for Turkey Point Nuclear Generating, Unit Nos.
+3 and 4.
+The NRC proposes to determine that the amendment request involves no significant hazards consideration.
+In addition, the amendment request contains sensitive unclassified non-safeguards information (SUNSI).

-DATES: Comments must be filed by February 4, 2016.
-A request for a hearing must be filed by March 7, 2016.

-Any potential party as defined in § 2.4 of title 10 of the Code of Federal Regulations (10 CFR), who believes access to SUNSI is necessary to respond to this notice must request document access by January 15, 2016.
+DATES: Comments must be filed by April 7, 2016.
+A request for a hearing must be filed by May 9, 2016.
+Any potential party as defined in § 2.4 of title 10 of the Code of Federal Regulations (10 CFR), who believes access to SUNSI is necessary to respond to this notice must request document access by March 18, 2016.